 So, you’ve made the decision to build your dream timber frame home.
-Now comes the exciting first step—planning your home.
+Now comes the exciting first step—planning out your timber frame home.

-The thought of bringing your vision to life with an official, detailed timber frame floor plan can be overwhelming for some.
+The thought of bringing your vision to life with official, detailed timber frame floor plans can be overwhelming for some.
 But if you’re working with an experienced, reputable timber frame builder that will take time to listen to your needs and desires, you’ll have an enjoyable experience.

 #1: Consider Your Lifestyle

 One of the most important steps in planning your home is to consider your lifestyle, and make sure your timber frame home plans complement it.

 If you enjoy cooking, it makes sense to plan for a larger kitchen area.
 If you like entertaining, then plan for ample gathering space around your kitchen or dining room area for friends and family.
 Also think about traffic flow and where your gathering space is in relation to your great room.

 Most timber frame homes lend themselves to an open floor plan, so it’s important to think of your layout in terms of how you’ll move through your home.

 Consider a flowing floor plan where the kitchen, dining, and living space is one area that is separated by a heavy wood beam or a floor transition—not walls.
 Long, narrow walls can impact traffic flow and give your home a tight, cramped feel.